A localization of bicategories via homotopies: Preliminaries on bicategories

 {\bf PN2.} For each ${X}\cellrd{{f}}{\alpha}{{g}}{Y}\in \C$, $\quad\vcenter{\xymatrix@C=-0pc{ {G}{f} \dcellb{{G}\alpha} && \theta_{X} \did \\ {G}{g} \dl && \theta_{X} \dr \ar@{}[dll]|{\theta_{g}} \\ \theta_{{Y}} && {F}{g} }} \vcenter{\xymatrix@C=-.4pc{\quad = \quad }} \vcenter{\xymatrix@C=-0pc{ {G}{f} \dl && \theta_{X} \dr \ar@{}[dll]|{\theta_{f}} \\ \theta_{{Y}} \did && {F}{f} \dcellb{{F}\alpha} \\ \theta_{Y} && {F}{g} }}$ \end{definition}

-As a particular case, we have the notion of pseudonatural transformation between \mbox{2-functors.} A 2-natural transformation between 2-functors is a pseudonatural transformation such that $\theta_{f}$ is the equality for every arrow ${f}$ of $\cc{C}$.
+As a special case, we have the notion of pseudonatural transformation between \mbox{2-functors.} A 2-natural transformation between 2-functors is a pseudonatural transformation such that $\theta_{f}$ is the equality for every arrow ${f}$ of $\cc{C}$.

 \begin{definition} A \mbox{\emph{modification}} $\rho: \theta \rightarrow \eta: {F}\Rightarrow {G}:\cc{C} \rightarrow \cc{D}$ between pseudonatural transformations is a family of 2-cells $\theta_{X}\Xr{\rho_{X}}\eta_{X}$ of $\cc{D}$, one for each $X\in \cc{C}$ such that: